Eco-costs value ratio: Eco-costs

 Eco-costs express the amount of environmental burden of a product on basis of prevention of that burden.
 They are the marginal prevention costs (money) which should be made to reduce the environmental pollution and materials depletion in our world to a level which is in line with the carrying capacity of our earth.

 As such, the eco-costs are virtual costs, since they are not yet integrated in the real life costs of current production chains (Life Cycle Costs).
 The eco-costs should be regarded as hidden obligations.

 For example: for each 1000 kg CO_{2} emission, one should invest €135,- in offshore windmill parks (or other CO_{2} reduction systems at that price or less).
 When this is done consequently, the total CO_{2} emissions in the world will be reduced by 65% compared to the emissions in 2008.
 As a result global warming will stabilise.
 In short: "the eco-costs of 1000kg CO_{2} are € 135,-".

-Similar calculations can be made on the environmental burden of acidification, eutrification, summer smog, fine dust, eco-toxicity, and the use of metals, fossil fuels and land (nature).
+Similar calculations can be made on the environmental burden of acidification, eutrophication, summer smog, fine dust, eco-toxicity, and the use of metals, fossil fuels and land (nature).

 Eco-costs are used in Life Cycle Assessment, LCA, to assess the environmental performance of different materials, processes and End of Life methods.